|Admission deadlines:||Fall Priority Deadline - May 1|

 PSLX 6294.
 Independent Research in Legal Studies.
 2 Credits.

 Guided, independent research to demonstrate the higher level of competency in research, analysis, writing, and oral presentation.
-Restricted to master's degree candidates in the paralegal studies programs.
+Restricted to students in the MPS in paralegal studies programs.

 Students work in legal environments while completing their studies, taking active roles to obtain, manage, and maximize the value of their positions.
-Restricted to master's degree candidates in the paralegal studies programs.
+Restricted to students in the MPS in paralegal studies program.